Permutation representations and automorphisms of evolution algebras: Basics of evolution algebras

 \section{Basics of evolution algebras}

-In this section we recall the required background on evolution algebras that it is needed along this article.
-For a more thorough description the reader is referred to Tian's monograph \cite{Tian}, or the more recent dissertation \cite{Tesis-Yolanda}, although most of our arguments are built upon results in \cite{Elduque-Labra-2015, Elduque-Labra-2019},
+In this section we review the necessary background on evolution algebras that is needed throughout this article.
+We refer to the monograph by Tian \cite{Tian} for a thorough description on evolution algebras.
+However, most of our arguments are based on the results presented in \cite{Elduque-Labra-2015, Elduque-Labra-2019}.

-Given a field $\K$, a $\K$-algebra refers to a finite-dimensional vector space $A$ equipped with a $\K$-bilinear product $A \times A \rightarrow A$.
-Linear maps between $\K$-algebras that also commute with this product are are referred to as $\K$-algebra morphisms.
-The standard definitions of isomorphisms and automorphisms apply as well.

-The following is the definition of the primary class of algebras that will be the focus of our interest.
+All the algebras considered in this work will be defined over a field $\K$ of arbitrary characteristic and have finite dimension.
+A $\K$-algebra is just a vector space $X$ endowed with a $\K$-bilinear map (multiplication) $X \times X \rightarrow X$ given by $(x, y) \mapsto xy$.